tucanlib/tucan-catalog-crawler/README.md

 Copy the the URL

-(Pro-tip: don't look in the source-code... you have been warned!
-It's terrible)
+Don't look in the source-code... you have been warned!
+It's terrible.
+No error handling at all and a lot of late night-code